This Article is a Guest Post by Emiley Jhones a traveler and a guest blogger from Manchester.

 With over 7000 beautiful islands, The Philippines offer nature hungry visitors’ rich biodiversity in both flora and fauna, and make for an interesting place to spend some time.
 There is adventure to be had if that’s your thing or if just lying on a beautiful beach sounds better, there more of those than you ever thought possible.
 The Philippines is becoming an ever increasingly popular tourist destination, as according to records maintained by the country’s department of tourism, over 4 million tourists visited the country last year.

 So why go?
 Well, here are 10 good reasons to travel Philippines this summer?
 Aside from the great surfing:

 1) Affordable Cost Of Living

 Even if your budget is super tight, trust me, you can still enjoy your time in the Philippines, since the cost of living there is as comparatively inexpensive as mush of Asia.
-Expenses for basic necessities like food, housing, etc. are easily affordable for travellers and most currencies get very good exchange rates with the Peso.
+Expenses for basic necessities like food, housing, transport (and you get to rise the amazing Philippine Tricycle) etc. are easily affordable for travellers and most currencies get very good exchange rates with the Peso.
 You can enjoy a whole month in the Philippines, living like a king with easily less than $2000.